aconetwork/Website/content/posts/2025/05-translate-website-gt.en.md

   If right mouse button click on address and it is not selected by default, you can do this:

   - Left mouse button click on the end of the address and while holding it move mouse to the beggining of a address and when selected release mouse button.
-  - Left mouse button click on the empty area of the website and then left mouse button click on the address to select it or right mouse button click to try the original approach.
+  - Left mouse button click on the empty area of the website and then left mouse button click on the address to select it or right mouse button click to try the original approach from the beggining of this step.

 {{< /collapse >}}